 The concept of bringing the outside in has captured the heart of the nation.
 Bifold doors link open plan living areas with gardens, blurring the transition from exterior to interior.
 And house plants have never been more popular – from trailing plants and lofty palms to statement Monstera.
-The obsession with all things natural has also permeated interior décor trends, with tropical print wallpapers and Victorian-inspired floral soft furnishing fabrics alongside a popular palette of natural paint tones that we’re seeing used on exterior elements like coloured timber windows.
+The obsession with all things natural has also permeated interior décor trends, with tropical print wallpapers and Victorian-inspired floral soft furnishing fabrics alongside a popular palette of natural paint tones.

 A recent collaboration between the Natural History Museum and Farrow & Ball has confirmed the trend for nature-inspired paint colour.
 Their ‘Colour by Nature’ collection has been curated with the tones of nature in mind, staying true to their distinctive colour names, the collection includes Broccoli Brown, Lake Red and Verdigris Green.

 Dulux have also embraced this movement, announcing colour of the year 2021 – Brave Ground™ – a warm earthy tone that connects back to nature.

 Popular for a few years now, natural prints on wallpaper show no signs of going away.
 From modern twists on botanical designs to palm prints and bamboo patterns – bold, dark and dramatic colours steal the spotlight.
 Choose from daring, large-scale designs featuring woodlands, jungles, rain forests and tropical landscapes – perfect for all rooms, from bathrooms to the nursery.
 And you only have to browse Instagram, Pinterest and Houzz for inspiration from stylish homeowners.